motswailana/maji_ndogo_flow/README.md

 # Disclaimer

 **Maji Ndogo** is a fictional country created for educational purposes as part of the ALX Data Analytics Bootcamp.
-Any resemblance to real countries, organisations, or events is purely coincidental.